 award start date.
-This is the date on or after which your agency is authorized to purchase any allowable equipment, services, or other costs that were approved by the COPS Office.
+This is the date on or after which your agency is authorized to purchase or hire any allowable equipment, services, personnel, or other costs that were approved by the COPS Office.
 The award start date is found on your award document.
-Recipients may not expend funds prior to this date without written approval from the COPS Office.
+Recipients may not expend funds or hire or rehire award-funded officers prior to this date without written approval from the COPS Office.

 career law enforcement officer.
-The COPS Office's statute defines a "career law enforcement officer" as "a person hired on a permanent basis who is authorized by law or by a State or local public agency to engage in or supervise the prevention, detection, or investigation of violations of criminal laws."
-34 U.S.C. § 10389(1).
+The COPS Office statute defines a career law enforcement officer as a person hired on a permanent basis who is authorized by law or by a state or local public agency to engage in or oversee the prevention, detection, or investigation of violations of criminal laws.